Just wanted to know if it’s possible to collect real-time data from the V5 brain and trasmit it live to a computer or other device. Any thoughts?

-Unfortunately, printing data to PROS terminal on your computer, like @Taran suggested, only works while V5 brain is connected to the computer via USB cable.
+Unfortunately, printing data to PROS terminal on your computer, like @Sylvie suggested, only works while V5 brain is connected to the computer via USB cable.
 Last time I heard wireless terminal was under development.

 In theory, V5 could send output over the wireless VEXNet connection to the joystick, which in turn will send it to the computer via USB cable and then it will be displayed in the terminal window.
 However, very limited VEXNet bandwidth makes this tricky to implement.

 There are several alternatives.
 One of them is to get a wireless USB “cable” like this Wireless USB Dongle Set to connect V5 to computer without running actual long cable.
 I never used one myself and don’t know if it will even work with V5.
 From what I’ve heard those dongles are finicky and don’t work with every USB device.

 Another alternative is for students who are not afraid to type on the Linux command prompt and feel comfortable configuring device drivers on Raspberry Pi.